 Current $7 million pledge

 In December 2016, The Woman’s Board voted to make their largest gift to Northwestern Memorial Hospital in their 120 year history with a magnanimous pledge of $7 million over 10 years.
 With the announcement of this pledge The Woman’s Board also also celebrates the 120th anniversary of the establishment of the Board on January 30, 1897.
 Their pledge is comprised of ongoing Woman’s Board commitments to the Eleanor Wood-Prince Grants Initiative, Evergreen Invitational Grants, the Women’s HIV Clinic and the Nora Cooney Marra Compassionate Care Awards.
-Most importantly, it provides The Woman’s Board the opportunity to fund other major initiatives for two–year periods of time commencing with projects that will be considered by the Board for funding in the spring of 2018.
+Most importantly, it provides The Woman’s Board the opportunity to fund other major initiatives for two–year periods of time over the course of the ten year pledge.

 Celebrating 120 Years

 The Woman's Board celebrated their 120th anniversary at their Annual Meeting held on January 19, 2017.
 To recognize this milestone, The Woman's Board presented a surprise gift of $120,000 to continue the Developmental Therapeutics Fellowship Program.
 Joan Moore, immediate past president, summarized her and her fellow board members' feelings and mission: "We are here today because of the work of so many who paved the way for us, and we are going to continue to expand the foundation of The Woman's Board for those who will follow us. "